jac307/MediaArtTutorials/MEDIAART2B06/TechWalks/TW-W7.md

 <h2 id="logline" style="color: darkred;"> Logline </h2>

-A **logline** is a single-sentence summary of your film that clearly states:
-- Who the story follows
-- What happens
-- What changes

-It captures the core dramatic action and emotional shift of the film in the most concise way possible.
+A **logline** is a single-sentence summary that **captures the core dramatic action and emotional shift** of the film in the most concise way possible.
-The **logline** must be **clear statement of the story in motion**.

----

 ### Logline Formulas for a 1-Minute Short